tenfensw/txlin/porting-guide.md

 ```

 ## txSqr and txPI are now just macroses
 txSqr function is actually a macros in TXLin.
 It points to a different define called ``TXLIN_UNPORTABLEDEF_SQUARE``.
+And yes, it won't troll the user anymore.

 txPI is also a macros now and its value is just 3.14.